Zihao-celegans/WormPickerControl/README.md

 WormPickerControl is hosted on Github, the repository can be viewed and cloned at:
     https://github.com/Zihao-celegans/WormPickerControl

-Improvements and updates will be released on a regular basis, please contact fangyen@seas.upenn.edu if you have any questions or if you would like to contribute
+Improvements and updates will be released on a regular basis, please contact fangyen@seas.upenn.edu if you have any questions or if you would like to contribute.